FAR-Lab/Interactive-Lab-Hub/Lab 6/README.md

 ![input settings](imgs/mqtt_explorer.png?raw=true)

-Once connected, you should be able to see all the messaged on the IDD topic. , go to the **Publish** tab and try publish something!
+Once connected, you should be able to see all the messages under the IDD topic. , go to the **Publish** tab and try publish something!
 From the interface you can send and plot messages as well.
 Remember, you are limited to subtopics of `IDD`.
 That is, to publish or subcribe, the topics will start with `IDD/`.

 ![publish settings](imgs/mqtt_explorer_2.png?raw=true)